What is Required for an eSports Visa?

 The eSports visa will be brought into law in March 2020.
-The aim of this new visa type is to allow skilled and accomplished athletes to make Germany their home and thus improve the German eSports industry.
-On this front the visa extends to both athletes and coaches in this field.
+This new visa type aims to allow skilled and accomplished athletes to make Germany their home and thus improve the German eSports industry.
+On this front, the visa extends to both athletes and coaches in this field.
 It will be in many ways similar to the residence permit requirements for athletes and coaches in other sports under § 22 German Employment Regulation / Bechäftigungsverordnung.
 This regulation allows athletes to come to Germany and avail of a residence permit if:

 - They are over the age of 16,

-- The sports club or body pays the athlete/coach sufficiently in order for them to earn a living (in this case at least 50% of the income threshold of the statutory pension insurance).
+- The sports club or body pays the athlete/coach sufficiently for them to earn a living (in this case, at least 50% of the income threshold of the statutory pension insurance).

-It has been stated that this section will be amended to allow for eSports athletes to be included under it.
-Therefore, it would appear that the eSports Visa will be based around similar requirements.
+It has been stated that this section will be amended to allow eSports athletes to be included.
+Therefore, it would appear that the eSports Visa will be based on similar requirements.
 Having a residence permit allows a person from a non-EU country to settle in Germany.
-The visa will not grant eSport athletes a permanent right of residence straightaway but if they do stay longer such an option could open itself up to them.
+The visa will not grant eSport athletes a permanent right of residence straight away, but if they do stay longer, such an option could open itself up to them.

-Currently, German law allows for eSport athletes to come to Germany for a short period of time to compete in events.
-This is regulated for under the Schengen Visa but this new move will allow athletes to move to Germany to join or establish eSports teams here, if they fulfil the legislative requirements.
+Currently, German law allows eSport athletes to come to Germany for a short period to compete in events.
+This is regulated under the Schengen Visa but this new move will enable athletes to move to Germany to join or establish eSports teams here if they fulfil the legislative requirements.

 Germany: Attractive for eSports Athletes

-As a country to settle in Germany has many advantages.
-Germany is situated at the heart of Europe and so the entire EU is accessible for those settled here.
-The country offers opportunities when it comes to further education, job development as well as in the diversity of the cities here.
+As a country to settle in, Germany has many advantages.
+Germany is situated at the heart of Europe, so the entire EU is accessible for those settled here.
+The country offers opportunities for further education and job development, as well as the diversity of the cities here.
 In truth, Germany has something for everyone.

-For these reasons it is clear why Germany is one of the most popular countries in the world when it comes to inward migration.
-Germany’s powerful economy has led it to be a powerhouse in Europe but it is slowly developing into a forward-thinking country.
-The economy has to develop from one fit for the 20th century into one suitable for the new realities of the 21st century.
+For these reasons, it is clear why Germany is one of the most popular countries in the world regarding inward migration.
+Germany’s powerful economy has led it to be a powerhouse in Europe, but it is developing into a forward-thinking country.
+The economy has to grow from one fit for the 20th century into one suitable for the new realities of the 21st century.

-As an arena for eSports, Europe is currently trailing behind other parts of the world, particularly North America and Far-East Asia.
+As an eSports arena, Europe is trailing behind other parts of the world, particularly North America and Far-East Asia.
 However, it is a growing area.
-Within Germany there have been well-publicised events in Berlin as well as events like ESL One here in Cologne.
-Furthermore, with famous sporting institutions such as FC Schalke 04 and Werder Bremen opening eSports departments it is clear that this growth will continue into the future.
+In Germany, there have been well-publicised events in Berlin and events like ESL One here in Cologne.
+Furthermore, with famous sporting institutions such as FC Schalke 04 and Werder Bremen opening eSports departments, it is clear that this growth will continue into the future.

-Moreover, the area of eSports in Germany has a governing body in the form of the German Esports Federation (ESBD) and is now the first country to offer a dedicated eSports visa.
-The ESBD itself has welcomed the new eSports visa with open arms and believe it to be a major step forward.
+Moreover, the area of eSports in Germany has a governing body in the form of the German Esports Federation (ESBD).
+It is now the first country to offer a dedicated eSports visa.
+The ESBD itself has welcomed the new eSports visa with open arms and believes it to be a significant step forward.
 It is clear that Germany is seeking to become one of the leading countries for eSports in the world.

 eSports: A Growing Industry

-This shouldn’t be a surprise when one takes a closer look at the industry itself.
-The eSports industry is one of the fastest growing in the world.
+This shouldn’t be a surprise when one looks closely at the industry.
+The eSports industry is one of the fastest-growing in the world.
 Successful players and teams can now earn similar amounts of money to athletes in other fields.
-The amount of money available as prize funds is growing at an enormous rate.
-With events around the world now attracting tens of thousands of visitors to them, and many millions more watching their favourite gamers and eSport athletes online through Twitch and YouTube, this is to be expected.
+The amount of money available as prize funds is growing at a tremendous rate.
+With events worldwide now attracting tens of thousands of visitors and millions more watching their favourite gamers and eSport athletes online through Twitch and YouTube, this is to be expected.
 In reflection of this growth, major sporting institutions such as Manchester United are also looking to set up eSports branches.

 The Skilled Immigration Act 2020

-As stated earlier the eSports visa will be delivered as part of the new Skilled Immigration Act.
+As stated earlier, the eSports visa will be delivered as part of the new Skilled Immigration Act.
 This piece of legislation has been a law sought after for many years.
-Its primary purpose is to content with the shortage of skilled workers in Germany.
-The stated aim of the government, with the Skilled Immigration Act, is to attract around 25,000 new workers to Germany.
+Its primary purpose is to contend with the shortage of skilled workers in Germany.
+The government’s stated aim, with the Skilled Immigration Act, is to attract around 25,000 new workers to Germany.
 These workers would fill positions in skilled jobs that have gone unfilled by German and EU workers.
-One of the most important aspects of the Act is that it will no longer be necessary for companies to prove they have first looked for German or EU workers in the field.
+One of the most important aspects of the Act is that companies will no longer need to prove they have first looked for German or EU workers in the field.

 The Act has been designed with a need for workers in the fields of IT, communications and engineering to the forefront.
 However, it will not be limited to these fields.
 The creation of the eSports visa through this legislation is proof of that.
 It is hoped that this overdue legislation will allow Germany to lead the way in more modern areas of the economy.
-Germany is in need of skilled workers and fresh-thinking and the hope is that the Skilled Immigration Act will lead to this result.
-Should you need more assistance with the Skilled Immigration Act please read our FAQs on the topic or contact us directly.
+Germany requires skilled workers and fresh thinking, and the hope is that the Skilled Immigration Act will lead to this result.
+If you need more assistance with the Skilled Immigration Act, please read our FAQs or contact us directly.

 The eSports Visa: Conclusions

 The eSports visa looks like a positive development in German legislation.
-It could be a major boost for the eSports industry in Germany and thus allow the country to become a world leader in a rapidly developing industry.
-At Schlun & Elseven, our lawyers not only provide a range of services in the field of immigration but we also offer services in the field of eSports.
-From eSport franchise agreements to copyright and trademark services through to employment contracts and sponsorship deals.
-Our lawyers will ensure that you have the representation and counsel required!
+It could be a significant boost for the eSports industry in Germany and thus allow the country to become a world leader in a rapidly developing industry.
+At Schlun & Elseven, our lawyers not only provide a range of services in the field of immigration, but we also offer services in the field of eSports.
+From eSport franchise agreements to copyright and trademark services to employment contracts and sponsorship deals.
+Our lawyers will ensure that you have the representation and counsel required.

 At Schlun & Elseven, we have offices in Cologne, Düsseldorf and Aachen and also meeting facilities in Berlin, Hamburg, Munich, Stuttgart and Frankfurt.
 We offer our services in languages English as well as German.
-Therefore, should you require assistance with the eSports visa itself or with the legal requirements in establish / running an eSports team in Germany please consider Schlun & Elseven as legal representatives.
+Therefore, should you require assistance with the eSports visa itself or with the legal requirements in establishing/running an eSports team in Germany, please consider Schlun & Elseven as legal representatives.
 Our lawyers look forward to working with you.